IlyaShurupov/AppBuilder/README.md

 # AppBuilder

-The goal is to allow creation of a cross-platform application effortlessly, combine and reuse them.
+The goal is to allow creation of a cross-platform application effortlessly